igorkang-smc/social-network-app/README.md

 * [x] Configuring the project for media file uploads

+* [x] Using the messages framework
+* [x] Building a custom authentication backend
+* [x] Preventing users from using an existing email
+* [x] Adding social authentication with Python Social Auth
+* [x] Running the development server through HTTPS using Django Extensions
+* [x] Adding authentication using Google
+* [x] Creating a profile for users that register with social authentication

 ## Requirements
 - Python 3.11+ (3.12 recommended)
 - pip or uv / pipenv / poetry (pick your favorite)